0xcire/Propel-CRM/packages/PACKAGES.md

   - not shared as in imported from other apps/packages. no real benefit other than "cleanliness"

+- [ ] removed dayjs, revisit if i need plugins, or use in multiple apps

 - ### things to revisit when creating marketing site

   - [ ] tailwind config